LEGISLATIVE

 Legislative Priorities

-The 2022 legislative year provides opportunities to both defend and advance the profession at the state and federal levels.
+The legislative year provides opportunities to both protect and advance the profession at the state and federal levels.
 The ICS will:

 Actively address issues that are extremely viable to pass.
 These are bills or rules that DCs cannot ignore because there is a high likelihood of passing, they may likely have a high impact on our profession, and the timing is immediate.